-1 HLP 1
+1 Criteria relevant to HLP 1

-AM and ICS results are significantly correlated in that they change similarly in response to changing economic and financial market conditions over the business cycle, not short-term market fluctuations, although the quantum of change may differ.
+HLP1: AM and ICS results are significantly correlated in that they change similarly in response to changing economic and financial market conditions over the business cycle, not short-term market fluctuations, although the quantum of change may differ.

-- 1.1 The ICS and AM results are significantly correlated, changing similarly in response to changing economic and financial market conditions over the business cycle (as per the sensitivity analysis referenced in criterion 1.3) excluding short term market fluctuations. - 1.2 In assessing whether the results are significantly correlated, correlation of results is analysed over the business cycle, considering both direction and quantum of change, although the quantum of change may differ.
-The correlation analysis is based on multiple points in time over the business cycle (including the sensitivity analysis referenced in criterion 1.3) to avoid false indications due to short-term market fluctuations, but the results will be assessed over the business cycle as a whole. - a.
-This analysis considers direction and quantum of change together over the business cycle to understand how the ICS and AM respond to changing economic and financial market conditions. - 1.3 Each Volunteer Group in the representative sample conducts sensitivity analysis using the same scenarios2 (representing different economic and financial market conditions over the business cycle) for both the ICS and AM. - a.
-For AM, sensitivity analysis is conducted by legal entities representing at least two-thirds of total AM required capital, with legal entities from at least three jurisdictions3.
+- 1.1 The ICS and AM results are significantly correlated, changing similarly in response to changing economic and financial market conditions over the business cycle (as per the sensitivity analysis referenced in criterion 1.3-1.6) excluding short term market fluctuations. - 1.2 In assessing whether the results are significantly correlated, correlation of results is analysed over the business cycle, considering both direction and quantum of change, although the quantum of change may differ.
+The correlation analysis is based on multiple points in time over the business cycle (including the sensitivity analysis referenced in criterion 1.3-1.6) to avoid false indications due to short-term market fluctuations, but the results will be assessed over the business cycle as a whole.

+- a.
+This analysis considers direction and quantum of change together over the business cycle to understand how the ICS and AM respond to changing economic and financial market conditions. - 1.3 Each Volunteer Group in the representative sample conducts sensitivity analysis using scenarios1 that reflect changing risks that are relevant and material for the sector (life or non-life) as per criterion 1.4 and 1.5. - a.
+For AM, sensitivity analysis is conducted by legal entities representing at least two-thirds of total AM required capital, with legal entities from at least three jurisdictions2.
 In determining the two-thirds level, material legal entities (ie those with the largest total AM required capital) should be included.
 For the remaining one-third, an approximation or simplified approach may be used to determine the impact of the sensitivity analysis.
 This allows for a more proportionate approach through the use of a materiality threshold. - b.
-For ICS, the sensitivity analysis is conducted on the consolidated group. - c.
-In addition to the data on the ICS and the AM based on current market conditions (the "base scenario"), Volunteer Groups in the representative sample provide ICS and AM data for a limited number of additional scenarios representing different points in time, which are intended to help inform the analysis of correlation of results over the business cycle.
+For ICS, the sensitivity analysis is conducted on the consolidated group. - 1.4 For life business, the IAIS will rely on previously submitted data to the extent possible, as well as data that is already planned to be submitted or publicly available.
+Three scenarios will be used to inform the analysis of correlation of results over the business cycle: - 2020 pandemic (using the end-March 2020 alternative balance sheet that Volunteer Groups have already submitted).
+Volunteer Groups may be asked to recalculate and resubmit this information if changes to the ICS or changes in the scope of group since 2020 would produce significantly different results. - 2022 interest rate and inflation spike (using the end-December 2022 data that Volunteer Groups will submit in 2023). - 2007-09 Global Financial Market Crisis scenario, as specified by the IAIS. - If necessary, an additional scenario, such as an upward scenario, could be requested. - 1.5 For non-life business, the IAIS will rely on previously submitted data to the extent possible, as well as data that is already planned to be submitted or publicly available.
+Three scenarios will be used to inform the analysis of correlation of results over the business cycle: - 2020 pandemic (using the end-March 2020 alternative balance sheet that Volunteer Groups have already submitted).
+Volunteer Groups may be asked to recalculate and resubmit this information if changes to the ICS or changes in the scope of group since 2020 would produce significantly different results. - 2022 interest rate and inflation spike (using the end-December 2022 data that Volunteer Groups will submit in 2023). - A scenario that captures specific changes to non-life insurance risks, such as a catastrophe event.